chenxuan-he/FlowCIT/README.md

 ## Reproduction Guide

-*There is a mismatch between the model ranks.
+*Caution: There is a mismatch between the model ranks.
 Here: Models 1, 2, 3, 4 correspond to main article's Models 2, 4, 1, 3, respectively.*

 -   Each bash file contains command lines to reproduce results of one setting.
     -   For instance: **model1_1_n500.sh** reproduces the results of model 1, setting 1, with sample size $n=500$.
 We take it as an example.